Klemm Kl 36: Development

 Following the success of the 3-seat touring plane Klemm Kl 32 in the European touring plane championship Challenge 1932, the company was ordered by the German Reichs luftfahrt ministerium (RLM) to develop another aircraft to take part in Challenge 1934.
 Due to changes in contest rules, it had to be a more modern machine, a 4-seater, featuring better performance and better STOL capabilities.
 As a result, the Kl 36 was a streamlined, comfortable four-seat plane with wing mechanization.
 It was the fastest of all Klemm's builds.

-Four aircraft were built of the Kl 36A series (two powered by 225 hp Argus As 17inverted 6-cylinder in-line engines, and two by 250 hp Hirth HM8U inverted V8 engines - D-IHEK, D-IHAV.
+Four aircraft were built of the Kl 36A series (two powered by 225 hp Argus As 17 inverted 6-cylinder in-line engines, and two by 250 hp Hirth HM8U inverted V8 engines - D-IHEK, D-IHAV.
 Both engines were air-cooled).

 Later, 8 0-series aircraft were built, designated Kl 36B.
 They were powered with different engines, including 160 hp Siemens-Halske Sh 14 A-1 radial engines.
 One was completed with retractable landing gear (D-IUHU).
 Because there was no weight limit, they were somewhat heavier than the Kl 36A.